amulya-shanbhag/CTF-Writeup-2025/_mypages/android.md

 14. **Lets Get Famous** - _How many followers does Mary have on TikTok?_
  **Flag**:  <span style="color:red">0</span>

- From the blog post, I got that the follower count for tiktok can be accessed from tiktok db - The Android TikTok app keeps message related data in SQLite databases located in the following path: _userdata/data/com.zhiliaoapp.musically/databases/_
+ From the [abrignoni blogspot](https://abrignoni.blogspot.com/2018/11/finding-tiktok-messages-in-android.html), I got that the follower count for tiktok can be accessed from tiktok db - The Android TikTok app keeps message related data in SQLite databases located in the following path: _userdata/data/com.zhiliaoapp.musically/databases/_
  The databse file - db_im_contact - stored the users followers and following count
  <img src="/CTF-Writeup-2025/docs/assets/imagesa/followers.png" alt="followers" style="width:600px; height:auto;">